farooqsadiq/try-out-pages/_posts/2016-11-11-welcome-to-jekyll.markdown

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+In a Terminal tab, start a local server with:
+{% highlight bash %}
+bundle exec jekyll serve
+{% endhighlight %}

+The default behaviour is to watch for changes: We do not need the following.
+When you save a file, the site gets generated automatically.
+Not you still have to refresh the browser.

+Not sure why you have have the seperate watch now.
+Start a new terminal tab and run the command, this will auto generate whne you change your site
+{% highlight bash %}
+jekyll build --watch
+{% endhighlight %}

+Do not follow instructions in the Genfile to use github_pages.
+The site works without the changes.
+I had issues when trying to following the recommendations in teh Gemfile.
+{% highlight ruby %}
+# If you want to use GitHub Pages, remove the "gem "jekyll"" above and
+# uncomment the line below.
+To upgrade, run `bundle update github-pages`.
+# gem "github-pages", group: :jekyll_plugins
+{% endhighlight %}

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/